jonathan-scholbach/jargon/README.md

 # Create Custom Vocabulary

 You can organize your vocabulary in _lessons_ and _courses_.
 A _lesson_ is a collection of vocables you want to train, and a _course_ is a collection of lessons.
+For examples, have a look at the `vocabulary` directory.

 ## Lessons